zominy/bash-cybersecurity-course/EVALUATION.md

 **💬 Communication & Teaching**

 Explaining technical material to people with presumingly no background was more difficult than I expected.
 I had to strip back jargon and focus on clarity.
 Making the content digestible and enjoyable in video format took time and revision and every section had to be relevant, clear, and concise.
+E.g. trying to stop myself from rambling on.

 It massively improved my technical communication and my ability to break down complex tasks into bite-sized, teachable concepts.